GenomicsGenuine/E-index-Application-Analysis-Tool/README.md

 1. Please comfirm the computer you're using is under the Matlab environment before downloading the files.

-*** All kinds of Matlab versions you'll be able to browse in http://www.mathworks.com/
+ Tips: All kinds of Matlab versions you'll be able to browse in http://www.mathworks.com/

 2. Alternative servers (Apache or Nginx) can be selected to start the tool, with Apache linked to http://www.apache.org/ and Nginx linked to http://www.apache.org/.